TrueFiEng/Waffle/README.md

 ```

 ### Example test
 Below is an example test written for the contract above compiled with Waffle.
-Place it in `test` directory of your project:
+Place it under `test/basicTokenMock.js` file of your project:

 ```js
 const chai = require('chai');